shiwanisapkota/shiwanisapkota-MADA-project/results/readme.md

 `exploratory_analysis_result`: This subfolder contains the figures and tables generated during EDA process.

-`statistical_analysis_result`: This subfolder contains the figures and tables generated during statistical analysis process.
+`statistical_analysis_result`: This subfolder contains the figures and tables generated during various statistical analysis process.